janluong/STA-141B-Project/README.md

 It is interesting to note though, that many of the teams that made the list of most number of runs in a season were on it multiple times.
 The only team that was only on the list once was the Milwaukee Brewers in 2007.

-Teams who had the least runs and homeruns:
+Teams who had the least runs:

 <table border="1" class="dataframe">
   <thead>